YuZhengM/scvmap-tutorial/docs/source/usage/home.rst

 .. image:: ../img/home/sampleByPBMC.png

+Clicking on the ``Sample ID`` will take you to the corresponding detail page to view detailed content.
+Help document for users to view detail pages: `https://scvdb-tutorial.readthedocs.io/en/latest/usage/detail.html <https://scvdb-tutorial.readthedocs.io/en/latest/usage/detail.html>`_

 .. note::

     It has a slightly different retrieval process from the corresponding function of "Search for information by tissue type or cell type" on the "`Search <http://bio.liclab.net/search>`_" page, but the retrieval results are the same.